Noura-dot/projects/README.md

 ##About

-projects repository contains 3 projects that have been recoded to match udacity rubric.
+projects repository contains one of the  projects that have been recoded to match udacity rubric.

 ##Author

 Noura-dot

-##How to install the game locally
+##How to install the code locally

 by clicking on the zip file of spcific projetc that contains the entire code it will work only when the entire zip file is avaliabale in same path as all the files.